NxRLab/ModernRobotics/packages/Mathematica/README.md

-# Mathematica Front-End Installation Instructions #
+# "ModernRobotics" Mathematica Package Instructions #

+This package is the code library for _Modern Robotics: Mechanics, Planning, and Control_.
+[Here](../../doc/MRlib.pdf) is the introduction.
+For more details please see the [website](http://modernrobotics.org/).

 If you'd like to be able to use this package inside of any notebook, regardless of the notebook's location on your filesystem, then you can use